 As part of routine care, most Vets opt to have a parasite test by having you bring in a fresh stool sample from the litter box which can be tested for worms, Giardia, and/or Coccidia.
 Unfortunately, these parasites are integrated in a Cat's life from the time that an ancestor ingested them from the wild and become passed throughout generations from mother to offspring while in the uterus or through breastmilk.
 Therefor it does not matter if your cats are indoor and come from a long line of indoor cats, all cats have the very likely possibility of harboring parasites.
 It is very difficult to stop this cycle although we at Lap Leopard Bengals have seriously attempted to do so by utilizing an aggressive De-Worming Protocol that has been shown to be very successful by research done on feral cat populations.
 By continuing to administer the Panacur de-wormer we give you in your Kitten Care Package when you are instructed to do so, you are continuing with that successful De-worming Protocol.
 The reason why your de-wormer must be administered for several days in a row is because it must pass through the entire digestive system to be effective and the entire digestive system is geared towards inactivating the de-wormer.
 So it's very important to not skip any days.
 It is also necessary to administer de-wormer at certain intervals because currently there is no de-wormer available that will kill eggs, only the adult version.
 Thus we must give time for eggs to hatch and mature before we can kill them.

 Usually, parasites stay dormant in egg form or held in check at low levels in a healthy cat and pose no significant health risk.
 Most of the time you won't even notice that a cat even harbors any parasites at all.
 However, during any time of stress certain stress hormones are released that parasites are very good at detecting.
 Upon detecting stress hormones, eggs are likely to hatch into adults and start to overwhelm the digestive system thus exacerbating the stress and continuing the downward spiral.
 Symptoms of parasites can include but not limited to excessive eating without growth or weight gain, a distended firm belly, diarrhea is the most common, and vomiting without actually upchucking any food.
 The last symptom is part of the worm's life cycle caused when the worms have migrated themselves into the lungs and need to get back into the digestive track by causing the host to cough them up and be swallowed back into the stomach.
-Also sometimes cats will over-groom specifically their belly area because of the uncomfortable feeling caused by parasites.
+Also sometimes cats will over-groom and cause them to become bare specifically on their belly area because of the uncomfortable feeling caused by parasites.

 Anticipating when a cat will undergo stress and proactively de-worming them will significantly help in reducing a future issue with parasites.
 Weaning is when kittens transition from breastmilk to solid food and it can be very stressful.
 This is why we actively de-worm with multiple types of effective medications that target different parasites during the weaning time frame and again before they leave for their new home, which is yet another time they can become stressed when transitioning to a new home.
 Also, after any cat goes through a period of sickness it is wise to de-worm again.
 It is also recommended by many that indoor cats get de-wormed as part of regular maintenance annually while outdoor cats much more frequently.